Carnelian Properties Facts and Photos

 The name carenelian comes from the Latin word 'carnis' meaning flesh because of the stone's colour.
 It's caused primarily by impurities of hematite.

 Fine grade stones generally come from India but it can also be found in Brazil, Australia, Russia, Madagascar, South Africa, Uruguay and the U.S.A.

 Carnelian is a relatively hard stone which makes it particularly suitable as a lapidary material.
-On Mohs scale of mineral hardness it grades 6.5 to 7.
+On Mohs scale of hardness it grades 6.5 to 7.

 Carnelian was used in abundance in ancient Egyptian tombs because it was believed to assist the soul on its journey into the afterlife.
 It was also believed to offer protection.

 In the book of Exodus in the Old Testament red carnelian is believed (in one interpretation) to have been the first stone in the first row of the high priest breastplate.
 This religious garment was worn by Aaron the first Jewish High Priest.